hizmailovich/js-notes/README.md

    **Answer:** hoisting is a concept where a variable or function is lifted to the top of its global or local scope before the whole code is executed.
 This makes it possible for such a variable/function to be accessed before initialization.
 All functions and variables in JavaScript are hoisted, but only declared functions can be accessed before initialization.
 Variables declared with `let` and `const` are hoisted, but they cannot be accessed before the line they are initialized.
 10. Describe how logical operations work in JavaScript, and name all the object methods available for Boolean objects.

-    **Answer:** there are four logical operators in JavaScript: || (OR), && (AND), !
-(NOT), ??
-(Nullish Coalescing). ?? returns the first argument if it’s not null/undefined.
+    **Answer:** there are four logical operators in JavaScript: `||` (OR), `&&` (AND), `!` (NOT), `??` (Nullish Coalescing). `??` returns the first argument if it’s not null/undefined.
 Otherwise, the second one.
-Boolean.prototype.toString(), Boolean.prototype.valueOf().
+For Boolean objects, there are several methods available:
+    - `Boolean.prototype.toString()` - a string representation of the Boolean object's value ("true" or "false").
+    - `Boolean.prototype.valueOf()` - primitive value (Boolean) of the Boolean object.

 Topic: **Objects and Functions**

 11. How do objects look like in JavaScript, and what are property descriptors associated with object properties?

-    **Answer:** a property descriptor of an object consists of some of the following attributes to define each property:
+    **Answer:** an object is a collection of key-value pairs, where keys are strings (or Symbols) and values can be of any data type, including other objects or functions.
+Objects allow you to group related properties and methods together, providing a structured way to represent real-world entities or concepts.
+A property descriptor of an object consists of some of the following attributes to define each property:
     - value: the value associated with the property that is called.
     - writable: indicates if the property can be changed or not.
 It only returns true if the property can be manipulated.
     - enumerable: if the property is visible during enumeration of the properties of the corresponding object, then it returns true.